hovewoof/My-Simple-Crackme/README.md

 ## Contributing

-Contributions to improve or expand this crackme project are welcome!
+Contributions to improve or expand this project are welcome!
 Feel free to submit pull requests, report issues, or suggest new features.

 ## License